 - The school calendar will show the days for "free dress".
 Any half days are "free dress" days.
 Any other special "free dress" days will be announced to students in advance of the day. - Students may have "free dress" on their birthdays or on the day closest to their birthday if it falls on a weekend or a Mass day.
 Students who have summer birthdays may have "free dress" on their half birthday. - On free dress days, all clothing should be appropriate for school.
 No sleeveless tops, ragged blue jeans, jeans with holes or tights underneath, or skin-tight clothing may be worn.
 T-shirts may not have inappropriate messages and/or pictures.
-Leggings or tight pants must have a covered bottom.
+Leggings are ONLY allowed under a skirt, dress, not as a stand-alone pant.
 Tops which expose the mid-section are not allowed.
 Shorts must be at mid-thigh or longer length.
 All private body areas must be covered.